Caerlower/caerlower/README.md

 ### about

-i design and ship end-to-end systems, apis, frontends, and on-chain product infrastructure with a focus on ai and web3.
+i design and ship end-to-end systems, apis, frontends, and on-chain product infrastructure, with a focus on ai and web3.

 - 🔭 currently building full-stack + web3 products (payments, agent infra, on-chain data)
 - 🏆 5x hackathon wins, $8.5k+ in prizes across algorand, aptos, and akindo